-The cheapest way to get from Keflavik Airport to Reykjavik is to take bus 55, run by the Straeto bus company.
+The cheapest way to get from Keflavik Airport to the centre of Reykjavik, Iceland, is to take the Keflavik Airport Bus 55, run by the Straeto bus company.

 The journey with Flybus takes about 45 minutes and departure times are coordinated with the flight arrivals, departing 35 to 45 minutes after every arrival.